Page Contents

 How long would solar-powered bitcoin mining take to pay for itself?

-If you live in California and use the Antminer S19, it would take 8,9 years for your solar panels to pay for themselves.
+If you live in California and use the Antminer S19, it would take 8,9 year for your solar panels pay for themselves.

-This does not include the savings from no electricity consumption.
+This does not include the savings from no electricity or natural gas consumption.
 Profits from actual Bitcoin mining could be used as an additional boost to this process.

 Solar-Powered Large-Scale Bitcoin Mining Operations